winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 Used Python3 for this one, solved it in reasonable time.
 Later did a Tcl version of part 1 and a PHP version of part 2 (on day 7).
-Much later added part 2 in Tcl and part 1 in PHP (day 24)
+Much later added part 2 in Tcl and part 1 in PHP (day 24).
+In retrospect, this is the first day where I noticed 100% overengineering of my solution.
+I added *all* the (un)necessary boundary checks and made this work for basically all inputs, whereas other people just solved the problem in < 5 minutes.
+Also surprisingly the Tcl version was really slow (5s) because of this and with a little restructuring and making it easier I brought it down to 2s in a few minutes.

 ## Day 5 - Sunny with a Chance of Asteroids